 In Australia, the Banking Royal Commission has placed serious questions about previous ideas of “open banking”, which imagined freer and looser transmission of customer data between departments and institutions.
 In the face of the Commission and assorted data use/privacy scandals, the finance industry is moving towards tighter control over their data, including better lineaging and reduced siloing, in order to present a cleaner slate for regulators.

-Regulatory Requirements of a Single Customer View
+Are there Regulatory Requirements for a Single Customer View?

 In the UK, there are regulatory requirements for certain organisations to have a single customer view.
 The Financial Services Compensation Scheme specifically links deposit taking to being able to provide proof of one on request, within 24 hours.
 Given its function in ensuring the security of an individual’s money within the financial system, it is telling that the FSCS places such a heavy emphasis on organisations using clear and consolidated customer data.